crawl/qw/README.md

 `COMBO_CYCLE_LIST`.
 This list uses the same syntax as the `combo` option, but with an optional `^<god initials>` suffix.
 The set of letters in `<god initials>` gives the set of gods qw is allowed to worship for that combo.
-Additionally, after this god list, you can specify a game plan name from `GAME_PLANS` with a `!<plan>` suffix.
+Additionally, after this god list, you can specify a gameplan name from `GAME_PLANS` with a `!<plan>` suffix.
 For example, the default list:
 ```lua
 COMBO_CYCLE_LIST = "GrBe.handaxe, MiFi.waraxe^OM, GrFi.waraxe^O!15runes"